localstack/docs/content/en/integrations/spring-cloud-function/index.md

 ### Configure Jackson

-In our sample project we are using a JSON format for reqeusts and responses.
+In our sample project we are using a JSON format for requests and responses.
 The easiest way to get started with JSON is to use the Jackson library.
 Let's configure it by creating a new configuration class `JacksonConfiguration.kt` under `src/main/kotlin/org/localstack/sampleproject/config`: